Writing a will is the foundation of estate planning. It is the beginning of taking charge of what happens with your wealth after your death.

 Prepare the following things:

-- Decide on a guardian for your dependants – Discuss this with your partner and with the potential guardians to ask if they are willing to look after your dependants in the case of your death.
+You should discuss this with your partner and any potential guardians to ask if they are willing to look after your dependants in the case of your death.
 Decide if you will create a trust for their care and/or a trust for their future.

-- List out your assets, income, debts, and liabilities – Your beneficiaries will only split your estate after the debt, liabilities, and inheritance tax has been subtracted.
+Your beneficiaries will only split your estate after subtracting the debt, liabilities, and inheritance tax.

 The law sets out some basic requirements for a will in the UK.
 If any of these are not adhered to, then the will is invalid.

-- Minimum age – In England, Wales, and Northern Ireland, anyone over the age of 18 can write a will.
+In England, Wales, and Northern Ireland, anyone over 18 can write a will.
 In Scotland, the minimum age is 12.

-- Witnesses – Scotland requires the will to be witnessed by one person.
-The rest of the UK require two witnesses.
-The witnesses must be present when you sign the will and must not benefit at all in the will.
+Scotland requires the will to be witnessed by one person.
+The rest of the UK requires two witnesses.
+The witnesses must be present when you sign the will and must not benefit at all from the will.

-Writing a will does not have to be difficult.
-You can purchase a template in stationary shops for as little as £10.
+Writing a will does not have to be complicated.
+You can purchase a template in stationery shops for as little as £10.
 This is only appropriate for people with simple estates, which consist of their family home, retirement accounts, and some cash.

-If you have a complex estate with many assets and many beneficiaries, then it might be best to seek professional assistance to manage your posthumous wealth.
-You could seek assistance from a legal advisor or a financial advisor.
+If you have a complex estate with many assets and many beneficiaries, it might be best to seek professional assistance to manage your posthumous wealth.
+You could seek help from a legal advisor or a financial advisor.